belgianmobileid/doc/directIntegration/authentication.md

 WWW-Authenticate: Bearer realm="example"
 ```

+***Revocation Endpoint errors***

-<u><i>Revocation Response</i></u> - if the request fails the Revoke Endpoint responds with an HTTP 400 (Bad Request) status code and includes the fllowing parameters in the entity-body of the HTTP response using the "application/json" media type :
+If the request fails the Revoke Endpoint responds with an HTTP 400 (Bad Request) status code and includes the fllowing parameters in the entity-body of the HTTP response using the <code>application/json</code> media type :

 <table>
   <tbody>